Hi crochet newbies!

 This is a super simple technique, but an important one because yarning over is used in every single stitch you will ever make in crochet.

-* This website uses affiliate links.
-See the full Disclosure Policy for details.
+* This post may have affiliate links.
+See my full Disclosure Policy for details.

 Yarning over is a very simple technique, but you have to do it correctly or you won’t be able to pull the yarn smoothly through the stitch.

-5. Place the yarn over the shaft, laying it between the slip knot and the throat of the hook with the yarn pulled toward you.
+Step 5.
+Place the yarn over the shaft, laying it between the slip knot and the throat of the hook (upper area of the hook) with the yarn pulled toward you.

 Practice the yarn over motion until you are comfortable with the technique.